All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Compounded Semaglutide: A More Accessible Option

-Compounded semaglutide (prepared by licensed US-based 503A compounding pharmacies) offers the same active ingredient at a fraction of the brand-name price.
+Compounded semaglutide (prepared by licensed US-based 503A compounding pharmacies) offers compounded formulations of the active ingredient at a fraction of the brand-name price.
+For a complete cost breakdown, see our compare GLP-1 providers.

 "What makes tirzepatide particularly interesting is the dual GIP/GLP-1 mechanism.
 We're seeing that GIP receptor activation appears to amplify the metabolic effects in ways we didn't fully anticipate from the preclinical data.", Dr. Ania Jastreboff, MD, PhD, Yale School of Medicine, lead author of SURMOUNT-1[1]